cyl0424/pintOS/README.md

 }
 ```
 > **Create a function 'thread_sleep()'** <br>
-> - thread_sleep(int64_t ticks) : It is called whenever a thread need to sleep, that is, need to be blocked and moved to sleep queue <br>
+> - void thread_sleep(int64_t ticks) : It is called whenever a thread need to sleep, that is, need to be blocked and moved to sleep queue <br>
 >   - **<span style="color:orange"> interrupts turn off </span>** <br>
 >   - **Call ASSERT(current != idle_thread)** <br>
 >         because if an idle thread is blocked, the cpu stops working so any idle thread should not be blocked. <br>